-Stewart already was setting himself apart from other talented drivers as an equally talented team owner long before Stewart-Haas Racing was even a remote possibility, where from a 200,000-square-foot facility in Kannapolis, North Carolina, more than 300 employees work on behalf of Kevin Harvick’s No. 4 Ford Fusion, Danica Patrick’s No. 10 Ford Fusion, Clint Bowyer’s No. 14 Ford Fusion and Kurt Busch’s No. 41 Ford Fusion.
+Stewart already was setting himself apart from other talented drivers as an equally talented team owner long before Stewart-Haas Racing was even a remote possibility, where from a 200,000-square-foot facility in Kannapolis, North Carolina, more than 400 employees work on behalf of Kevin Harvick’s No. 4 Ford Mustang, Aric Almirola’s No. 10 Ford Mustang, Clint Bowyer’s No. 14 Ford Mustang and Daniel Suarez’s No. 41 Ford Mustang.

 As tenacious as Stewart is in the cockpit of a racecar, he’s proven equally adept at providing cars and equipment for racing’s dirt-track elite.

-In November 2000, Stewart formed Tony Stewart Racing (TSR), and since its inaugural season in 2001, TSR has earned 21 owner championships – 14 in USAC and seven in the World of Outlaws (WoO) Craftsman Sprint Car Series.
+In November 2000, Stewart formed Tony Stewart Racing (TSR), and since its inaugural season in 2001, TSR has earned 23 owner championships – 14 in USAC and nine in the World of Outlaws (WoO) Sprint Car Series.

-Operating out of a state-of-the-art 25,000-square-foot facility in Brownsburg, Indiana, TSR campaigns a WoO team for eight-time series champion Donny Schatz.
-Schatz earned TSR’s most recent title when he scored the 2016 WoO championship with a series-best 25 wins, 39 top-two, 60 top-five and 77 top-10 finishes in 84 races.
+Operating out of a state-of-the-art 25,000-square-foot facility in Brownsburg, Indiana, TSR campaigns a WoO team for ten-time series champion Donny Schatz.
+Schatz earned TSR’s most recent title when he scored the 2018 WoO championship with a series best 22 wins, 52 top-five and 66 top-10 finishes in 71 races.

 As much as Stewart is devoted to racing, he is also devoted to philanthropy, so much so that he formed his own charitable foundation in 2003.
 Known simply as the Tony Stewart Foundation, the 501(c)(3) organization’s goal is to raise funds primarily distributed to serving three specific groups – chronically ill and physically disabled children, animals that are endangered or at-risk and drivers injured in the sport of motor racing.
 To date, the Foundation has awarded more than $6.5 million to assist charitable initiatives for more than 150 well-qualified organizations throughout the United States.